 After receiving sudden wealth from selling a business, here’s how to consider what to do with the money.

 - Take stock of your financial goals and timeline.
 Are you planning to retire?
 What are your income needs?
 Are you expecting any major purchases or new business investments?
 How does the cash proceeds from the business stack up against your other assets and investments?
+Don’t discount your non-financial goals and what you plan to do after selling the business.
+Going from running a company to suddenly retired can be a difficult transition for some people.

 - Create a formal financial plan.
 A comprehensive financial plan can help you analyze whether the sale proceeds will allow you to maintain your lifestyle and what variables you can play with to optimize the outcome.
 A strategy for managing your investments is also key: understanding your risk capacity vs appetite, balancing a need for current income and future growth, and ways to reduce tax on your taxable accounts.